Marine Life / The Naming of Life: Marine Taxonomy »

 The history of marine biology may have begun as early as 1200 BC when the Phoenicians began ocean voyages using celestial navigation.
 References to the sea and its mysteries abound in Greek mythology, particularly the Homeric poems "The Iliad" and "The Odyssey".
 However, these two sources of ancient history mostly refer to the sea as a means of transportation and food source.

-It wasn't until the writings of Aristotle external from 384-322 BC that specific references to marine life were recorded.
+from 384-322 BC that specific references to marine life were recorded.
 Aristotle identified a variety of species including crustaceans, echinoderms, mollusks, and fish.
 He also recognized that cetaceans are mammals, and that marine vertebrates are either oviparous (producing eggs that hatch outside the body) or viviparous (producing eggs that hatch within the body).
 Because he is the first to record observations on marine life, Aristotle is often referred to as the father of marine biology.

 The Early Expeditions

-H.M.S.
-ChallengerThe Challenger was well equipped to explore deeper than previous expeditions with laboratories aboard stocked with tools and materials, microscopes, chemistry supplies, trawls and dredges, thermometers, devices to collect specimens from the deep sea, and miles of rope and hemp used to reach the ocean depths.
+The Challenger was well equipped to explore deeper than previous expeditions with laboratories aboard stocked with tools and materials, microscopes, chemistry supplies, trawls and dredges, thermometers, devices to collect specimens from the deep sea, and miles of rope and hemp used to reach the ocean depths.
 The end product of theChallenger's voyage was almost 30,000 pages of oceanographic information compiled by a number of scientists from a wide range of disciplines.
 The "Report of the Scientific Results of the Exploring Voyage of H.M.S.
-Challenger during the years 1873-76" reported, in addition to the fact that life does exist below 550 m/1,800 feet, findings such as:
+Challenger during the years 1873-76" reported, in addition to the fact that life does exist below 550 m/1,800 feet, findings such as:- 4,717 new species;

-• The first systematic plot of currents and temperatures in the ocean;
+- The first systematic plot of currents and temperatures in the ocean;

-• A map of bottom deposits much of which has remained current to the present;
+- A map of bottom deposits much of which has remained current to the present;

-• An outline of the main contours of the ocean basins; and
+- An outline of the main contours of the ocean basins; and

-• The discovery of the mid-Atlantic Ridge external.
+- The discovery of the mid-Atlantic Ridge

 The report is an important work still used by scientists today.
 In addition to the report, Sir Thomson also wrote a book about the voyage in 1877 titled "The Voyage of the Challenger."
 He also wrote one of the early marine biology textbooks "The Depths of the Sea" in 1877.